-In layman's terms, the contra zoom is when the camera lens zooms in on the subject while the camera itself is pulled backwards.
+In layman's terms, the dolly zoom is when the camera lens zooms in on the subject while the camera itself is pulled backwards.
 The resulting effect is pretty dizzying, making it look like the subject stays in place while the background morphs around them.

-The contra zoom is most frequently used to emphasize key moments of realization, to depict mental confusion, or to signal an evil presence.
+The dolly zoom is most frequently used to emphasize key moments of realization, to depict mental confusion, or to signal an evil presence.

 Here's the movie that started it all: Vertigo.
 The disorienting effect of the dolly zoom makes it perfect for relaying that spinning feeling of vertigo, which—as the title suggests—plays a big role in Hitchcock's classic.

 Scotty (played by Jimmy Stewart) is afraid of heights, causing his head to spin every time he climbs too high.
 However, it's this fear he must overcome if he's to save the love of his life, who stands at the top of the looming bell tower.

 As Scotty looks down, the twirling stairs seem to twist and pulsate—both in his mind and through the camera lens.